JSchmie/ScrAIbe-WebUI/docs/Customize.md

 - For questions on Hugging Face authentication tokens or model access, visit the Hugging Face documentation and platform guidelines.

 ---

-By fine-tuning the `scraibe_params` settings, you can customize the transcription experience to suit your workflow.
-Whether you need lightning-fast results for simple tasks or highly accurate, speaker-differentiated transcripts for complex projects, these parameters give you the flexibility and control to meet your goals.

 ### 6. Setting Up the Email Backend for Async Interface